 Hands-on Review / Quartz

 If you are one of those guys who think that they get what they pay for, this Swatch Irony Browned (Ref.
-YVS400) quartz chronograph wristwatch is the finest proof that you may be terribly wrong: sometimes you get a lot less.
+YVS400) quartz chronograph is the finest proof that you may be terribly wrong: sometimes you get a lot less.

-The new Patek Philippe Calatrava Pilot Travel Time (ref.
-5524) automatic wrist watch was first unveiled around two weeks ago during Baselworld 2015 show.
+The self-winding Patek Philippe Calatrava Pilot Travel Time (ref.
+5524) was first unveiled during the Baselworld 2015 show.
 Combining in the same package a 'historic' dial layout of a 1930s pilot's watch with a meticulously sculpted white gold body and an in-house self-winding movement that makes one drown in his own saliva, this is one of the most notable timekeepers presented at the trade fair.